DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 not detract from its uniqueness.
 The Internet is not like a radio or furniture.
 The ‘Internet’ is a proper name, just like ‘Norway’ or ‘The European Union’.
-Whatever we do to alter the Internet, however locally, effects the Internet as a whole.
+Whatever we do to alter the Internet, however locally, affects the Internet as a whole.
 Moreover, the end of the Internet would not mean the emergence of ‘micro internets’.
 Such a term would make no sense.
 There is a more sinister term to describe it: the ‘intranet’.
 The ‘intranet’ is a generic term and there are many intranets already.